ririw/ririw.github.io/_posts/2017-08-06-optaplanning-water.markdown

 ## Background on constraint solving

 I've fallen in love with optaplanner.
-I thinks it's because it's something I can see directly improving my ability to do things, a real jump forward.
+I thinks it's because it's something I can see directly improving my ability to do things: a real jump forward.
 Where previously I'd solve complex planning problems with a spreadsheet, I feel like now I've got a new ability to make a computer do the work for me.
 I also see it being an under appreciated area of business planning.
 For the most part, complex planning solvers are embedded in specific applications, due to the difficulty of developing them.
-With tools like optaplanner, I can see a lot of new applications within businesses and organizations to improve things, without having to develop (or buy) a specialized tool.
+With tools like optaplanner, I can see potential for a lot of new applications within businesses and organizations to improve things, without having to develop (or buy) a specialized tool.

 Anyway, constraint solving is basically:
  > given a set of constraints, find a way to satisfy them.